 Optional Dependency: Push All Folder Pages

-By default, when you push Content, all Pages, Templates and Containers in the parent Folder of the Content are also pushed.
+By default, when you push content located in a Folder, all Pages in the parent Folder of the Content are also pushed.
 However you may prevent pages in the parent Folder from automatically being pushed with Content by setting the

 PUSH_PUBLISHING_PUSH_ALL_FOLDER_PAGES configuration property to false in the dotmarketing-config.properties file.